R.S.A.G.: Studio albums

+"—" denotes releases that did not chart.

 Organic Sampler

 Hickey's debut album as R.S.A.G., Organic Sampler which was launched in 2008, had a bonus disc of "mostly instrumental doodles" which was effectively an album Hickey had previously released.
 Analogue commented that the best part of the album featured Hickey's "heavy bass and dominant percussion [...] nicely complimented [sic] by his sometimes guttural voice". entertainment.ie gave the album four out of five stars, saying it was an "extraordinary" and "wondrous debut album" and remarking that "there's a magic about Organic Sampler that means every listen will unearth new surprises".
 Jim Carroll, writing in The Irish Times, said Organic Sampler was "such a wow", its songs were "compelling, dramatic and exciting" and that the artist's "sense of scale and ambition is remarkable" and "his grooves are extraordinary".
 Una Mullally, writing in the Sunday Tribune, also gave Organic Sampler four out of five stars and remarked on the "mazes of bass jams, resourceful rhythms and malleable vocals [which] create an intriguing, occasionally creepy, whirlpool of sound".
 R.S.A.G. appeared on the television series Other Voices.

 R.S.A.G. appeared on The Raw Sessions, an interactive music television programme broadcast on RTÉ Two in 2009.
 Hickey described the show as "great thing" and made his debut on the first episode which was broadcast on 12 May 2009.
 R.S.A.G. recorded "All Along That Road", whilst Sweet Jane who also appeared in that episode, recorded "Black Eyes", both at Sun Studios.
 R.S.A.G. won the first heat and a prize of recording an original track at Grouse Lodge, County Westmeath.
 He next appeared in the sixth episode of the series which was broadcast on 16 June 2009.
 He recorded the track "Movement" whilst Dirty Epics recorded "White Out", both with producers Leo Pearson and Ken McHugh at Grouse Lodge.
 Both acts had eighteen hours to record an original song.
 The three acts with the most votes (and downloads) progressed to the final.
 The final was recorded live at the Button Factory music venue in Dublin on 26 June 2009, before being broadcast on 30 June 2009.
 It featured performances from the top three artists; Dirty Epics, The Infomatics and R.S.A.G.
 The winner, The Infomatics, was announced on 4 July 2009.

 R.S.A.G. performed on the Red Bull Music Academy Stage at Oxegen 2009, arriving on stage half an hour late.
 Jim Carroll called the performance "a robust, beaty and meaty fare, a fabulous mash-up from the Marble City which is one part hardcore-punk to three parts heavyweight funk".
 He also performed at Castlepalooza several weeks later.
 He is currently working on a new album.

 R.S.A.G. has also worked with Super Extra Bonus Party.